Address screening guide#

 Why was my wallet blocked?#

-If your wallet has been blocked in the CenturionDEX interface, it has been flagged with a strong likelihood of being linked to illegal activity.
+If your wallet has been blocked in the CenturionDEX interface, it has been flagged as likely linked to prohibited or illegal activity.
+A block may also happen because a third-party provider connected your address to another risky address, transaction, or cluster.

 I believe my wallet was blocked in error.
 How do I get unblocked?#